WebTechCNU/generative-ai/generative-ai/ai-tools-overview.md

 Make sure all 3 files are selected.

 In the prompt, write: `Generate HTML and CSS code for a styled landing page for marketing my coffee shop.
-Code only no explanation.
+Code only no explanation`.
 Copy the generated code into the appropriate html and css files.

 Go to Webview and click “Run”.
 You should see your new website template: